Junji Ito: Awards

 Ito's work Uzumaki was nominated for an Eisner Award in 2003 and 2009.

 In 2019, Ito received his first Eisner Award for his manga adaptation of Mary Shelley's Frankenstein for "Best Adaptation from Another Medium."

 In 2021, Ito received two more Eisner Awards for his works Remina and Venus in the Blind Spot, receiving "Best U.S. Edition of International Material - Asia" and "Best Writer/Artist."

+The following year, Ito received another Eisner Award for his work Lovesickness, receiving "Best U.S. Edition of International Material - Asia" for the third time and his fourth Eisner Award."

+In 2023, Ito was awarded the Inkpot Award during the annual San Diego Comic-Con.

 Personal life

 In 2006, Ito married Ayako Ishiguro (石黒亜矢子), a picture book artist.
-As of 2023, they have two children.
+As of 2025, they have two daughters.

 Inspiration and themes

 Other artists

-In addition to Kazuo Umezu, Ito has cited Hideshi Hino, Shinichi Koga, Yasutaka Tsutsui, Edogawa Ranpo and H. P. Lovecraft as being major influences on his work.
+In addition to Kazuo Umezu, and Shigeru Mizuki, Ito has cited Hideshi Hino, Shinichi Koga, Yasutaka Tsutsui, Edogawa Ranpo and H. P. Lovecraft as being major influences on his work.
 Ito has stated that Umezu has inspired his storytelling, and Hino has inspired his ability in creating a mood for a work.
 He has also stated that he admires Guillermo del Toro's work.
+Junji Ito has recommended the manga of Noroi Michiru, stating "I'm always blown away by Noroi Michiru's talent of depicting terror!"

 A connection between Lovecraft's work and the spirals of Uzumaki has been placed before, as well as a common theme of cosmic horror.

 Ito has also cited H. R. Giger, Salvador Dalí, and others as influences on his work as well.

 Childhood

-Ito has been inspired by horror since childhood, with his first manga being written about a protagonist with an eye in the middle of his hand, attacking him; this was heavily influenced by Kappa no Sanpei.
-Ito was inspired by the occult horror films of the 20th century (such as Dracula and Frankenstein), as well as period dramas of ghosts.
+Ito has been inspired by horror since childhood, with his first manga being written about a protagonist with an eye in the middle of his hand, attacking him; this was heavily influenced by Shigeru Mizuki's Kappa no Sanpei.
+Ito was inspired by the horror films of the 20th century (such as Dracula and Frankenstein), as well as period dramas of ghosts.
 He has also found inspiration from Rakugo storytellers who tell Kaiden ghost stories, incorporating it into No Longer Human.

 Tomie was inspired by the death of one of his classmates.
 Ito felt strange that a boy he knew suddenly disappeared from the world, and he kept expecting the boy to show up again; from this came the idea of a girl who is supposed to have died but then just shows up as if nothing had happened.
-Gyo was influenced by his childhood anti-war feelings, due to his parents' tragic and frightening war stories, and the shark attack scenes from Jaws.
+Gyo was influenced by the shark attack scenes from Jaws.
 The Hanging Balloons was based on a childhood dream.
 Long Dream was inspired by his sister mentioning research of dreams being instantaneous, and Slug Girl was inspired by Ito moving his tongue around in the mirror and finding that it resembled a slug.